Road Traffic Collisions and Casualties 2024 Review

 Children

-No children were killed on the roads in Dorset during 2023.
+One child was killed on the roads in Dorset during 2024.

 Contributory factor analysis

 Contributory factors are recorded to offer a more detailed assessment of what influenced a collision occurring.
-The table below shows the top 10 factors recorded for all collisions and for KSI collisions 2023.
+The graph below shows the top 10 factors recorded for all collisions and for KSI collisions 2024.

 The contributory factor analysis shows that the vast majority of the most frequently recorded contributory factors are linked to human behaviour or error.